 I explained that it is perfectly normal to cry sometimes when you meditate.
 Many people think it’s a bad sign, but honestly, it isn’t.
 It’s not an issue at all.
 While there can be some significant side effects of meditation, this isn’t one of them.
 In fact, it’s normal if you’re using a meditation technique like Trataka (focusing your eyes on a candle).

-Here are the many different reasons why you might cry during meditation.
+Here are the many different reasons why it happens.